solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Knowing these, start thinking about little optimizations you might take in a program.
-For example, if you have an integer field that will only ever reach 100, don’t use a u64/i64, use a u8.
+For example, if you have an integer field that will only ever reach 100, don't use a u64/i64, use a u8.
 Why?
 Because a u64 takes up 8 bytes, with a max value of 2^64 or 1.84 \* 10^19.
-Thats a waste of space since you only need to accommodate numbers up to 100.
+That's a waste of space since you only need to accommodate numbers up to 100.
 A single byte will give you a max value of 255 which, in this case, would be sufficient.
 Similarly, there's no reason to use i8 if you'll never have negative numbers.